 Another advantage is the continuous release of nutrients throughout the growing season.
 However, this can be highly dependent on weather conditions.
 For example, there may be a lack of nitrogen supply in the spring or nitrogen leaching into groundwater in the fall.

-For more information on the various mineral, organic and organo-mineral fertilizers, please refer to the links below: Fertilizer Regulation 2004 - (RIS ) Regulation (EC) No. 2003/2003 on fertilizers - (RIS) Guidelines for proper fertilization 6th edition - (Expert Advisory Council for Soil Protection and Soil Fertility).
+For more information on the various mineral, organic and organo-mineral fertilizers, please see the links below: Fertilizer Regulation 2004 - (RIS ) Regulation (EU) 2019/1009 on fertilizers - (RIS) Guidelines for proper fertilization - (Advisory Council for Soil Protection and Soil Fertility).

 Farm fertilizers - solid manure